Tech employment in rural America

 - Rural tech workers take a variety of paths into the field: Rural learners and employers benefit from having access to a combination of different training methods and programs to develop tech skills that meet industry needs.

 - Lowering barriers for rural learners is essential: Rural learners find that the two largest barriers to tech training are cost and time commitment — and lowering these barriers helps to grow and diversify the talent pool.

 Through this work, we strive to provide knowledge and recommendations to policymakers, funders, training providers, and leaders at the local and national levels around how to address the supply of and the demand for tech talent in rural communities.

 Read the report:

-On June 2, from 2 p.m.-3 p.m.
-EST, the Center on Rural Innovation will be hosting a webinar to further discuss findings from this report.
-If you would like to register for the webinar, please do so below:
+The Center on Rural Innovation hosted a webinar to further discuss findings from this report.
+If you would like to watch for the webinar, click the link below: